AmirMHasani/rx-price-finder/README.md

 ## Support

-For questions or issues, please open an issue on GitHub or contact [your-email@example.com](mailto:your-email@example.com)
+For questions or issues, please open an issue on GitHub.

 ## Roadmap